Take a trip through time at Rifle Heritage Days

 The Rifle Heritage Center encourages everyone to come dance and show off their fashions this weekend.

-“It’s just a fun, fun time to get together and swee what goes on at the museum and meet some of the people,” Lawson said.
+“It’s just a fun, fun time to get together and see what goes on at the museum and meet some of the people,” Lawson said.
 “We need volunteers, and so we always hope somebody will come and decide this is a fun place to volunteer.”

 Williams agreed, saying an event like this is important for locals “to remember where we come from.”